Frequently Asked Questions¶

 What databases does Prefect support?¶

-Prefect works with SQLite and PostgreSQL.
+A self-hosted Prefect Orion server can work with SQLite and PostgreSQL.
 New Prefect installs default to a SQLite database hosted at

 How do I choose between SQLite and Postgres?¶

-SQLite is appropriate for getting started and exploring Prefect.
+SQLite generally works well for getting started and exploring Prefect.
 We have tested it with up to hundreds of thousands of task runs.
 Many users may be able to stay on SQLite for some time.
-However, under write-heavy workloads, SQLite performance can begin to suffer.
-Users running many flows with high degrees of parallelism or concurrency may prefer to start with PostgreSQL.
+However, for production uses, Prefect Cloud or self-hosted PostgreSQL is highly recommended.
+Under write-heavy workloads, SQLite performance can begin to suffer.
+Users running many flows with high degrees of parallelism or concurrency should use PostgreSQL.

 Relationship with other Prefect products¶